sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/ACF & PACF 2 (Differenced).png)

 As we can see, the ACF and PACF show a rapid decline in correlation as lags increase.
-Again, this suggests our new time series is stationary.
+Again, this backs our statement that the differenced time series is stationary.

-Like the title of this section suggests, we'll be looking at some "traditional" time series models to forecast our sales data.
+Like the title of this section suggests, we'll be looking at more "traditional" forecasting methods to predict future sales.
+These models have been used in time series forecasting for quite some time.

 - **AR(*p*)**: The Autoregressive model uses a linear combination of lags to predict future values.
 The parameter *p* represents the number of lagged observations used in the model.
 AR models are most beneficial when a time series has a strong correlation with its past values.